COVID-19 Resource Center for Kenosha Area Employers

 - Watch a recording of the informative webinar: How your business can withstand a global pandemic, presented by the MMAC (broadcast on March 17) | Watch now

-On March 18, KABA conducted a survey of Kenosha Area employers to gather information about how companies are responding and dealing with the COVID-19 pandemic.
-The United States has rarely faced a public health emergency of this magnitude and as businesses try to figure out the best courses of action, we hope you find it helpful to hear what other local companies are doing at this time.See the results
+On April 14, KABA conducted a second survey of Kenosha Area employers to gather information about how companies are responding and dealing with the COVID-19 pandemic.
+The United States has rarely faced a public health emergency of this magnitude and as businesses try to figure out the best courses of action, we hope you find it helpful to hear what other local companies are doing at this time.April 14, 2020 Employer Survey Results March 18, 2020 Employer Survey Results

 Racine Area Manufacturers and Commerce (RAMAC) surveyed its members on March 19-20, 2020.
 Click here to view those results.